conflictpatterns/conflictpatterns/RA.md

 # Standard Duties and Responsibilities

 The holder of the position is to pursue a project that uses machine-learning methods to forecast interstate and civil wars.
-In particular, the team member will, among other:
+In particular, the team member will:

--   Acquire and process time series data from finance, diplomatic cables, and newspapers
+-   Acquire and process time series data from finance, diplomatic cables, and news reports
-- Apply Machine Learning methods using Python/R
-- Work on the classification of temporal patterns
 - Contribute to the development of an early warning system for conflict
--   Contribute to the growth of the methodological and substantive expertise of the team
--   Participate in the team's publications
+- Participate in the team's publications (to be determined)

 # Person Specification